Pesaha Appam / Indariappam and Paal

 |Cardamom (optional)||: 1 no.|

 Boil water, add salt and add the very hot water to rice powder (Appam/ Idiyappam podi) and mix well like you do for Idiyappam (a little more loose).
+Keep the cross (made of blessed Palm leaves) ready.

 Cook in a steamer/ Appachembu for 10 -15 minutes.